Special Education, PreK-8 Teacher Licensure Track

 Partnerships

 Stonehill has partnerships with several area school districts as well as specialized locations.
-Teacher residency students can work with a particular population of students at our partner sites, including the League School and South Shore Educational Collaborative, among others.
+Residency students can work in diverse settings at our public and private partner sites, including the League School and South Shore Educational Collaborative, among others.

-Students pursuing a master's degree leading to initial licensure in special education, PreK-8 can pursue their degree coursework at our off-campus instructional site, Stonehill at Riverview.
+Students pursuing a master's degree leading to initial licensure in special education, PreK-8 can pursue their degree coursework at one our off-campus instructional sites, Stonehill on Cape Cod or Stonehill in Boston.

 Student Research